hollowdoor/find_modules_in/README.md

 ### modules[index].index

+### modules[index].main

-If the module doesn't have a `package.json`, and the indexes options is used in the `find-modules-in` function then the `modules[index].index` property will be the main javascript file.
+If the module doesn't have a `package.json`, and the indexes options is used in the `find-modules-in` function then the `modules[index].index`, and modules[index].main properties will be the main javascript file.

+### modules[index].packageError

+If there was a `JSON.parse` error on the package.json contents `packageError` will have error text assigned to it.
+If no parse error happened `packageError` is set to null.